joeattardi/github-pr-dashboard/README.md

 # Configuration

 Copy the file `config/config.json.sample` to `config/config.json`.
 If you are accessing public GitHub, you don't need to change the `apiBaseUrl` option.
 If you are accessing a GitHub Enterprise instance, you will need to set `apiBaseUrl` to the base URL of your GitHub Enterprise installation, e.g. `https://github.mycompany.com/api/v3`.
+To use the GitHub Personal Access Token for accessing private repositories, `username` and `password` lines in `config/config.jsson` can be replaced with a single `"token": "MY_PERSONAL_TOKEN"` line.

 GitHub places a very strict rate limit on unauthenticated requests.
 If you run into this problem, you will need to add your GitHub username and password in `config.json`.